Ali-Stanford/IncompressibleFlow2D/README.md

-# Simulation of 2D Incompressible Flows using A Finite Element Method
+# Simulation of 2D Incompressible Flows and Thermal Fields using A Finite Element Method

 **Citation** <br>